chenxingqiang/secret-learn/doc/faq.rst

   completeness; treats a feature vector as a sample and uses an offset encoding for the dependencies between feature vectors).

-Why did you remove HMMs from jax-sklearn?
+Why did you remove HMMs from secret-learn?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 See :ref:`adding_graphical_models`.